Vulval intraepithelial neoplasia (VIN)

 The doctor will also examine your cervix and vaginal walls to look for any abnormalities in the cells.

-In certain situations, it may be possible to delay treatment for a period of time (for example, if you're pregnant).
-In this situation, the VIN would be closely monitored for any changes.
+In certain situations, it may be possible to delay treatment for a period of time (for example, if you are pregnant).
+In this case, the VIN would be closely monitored for any changes.

 The laser beam or diathermy is focused on the affected areas to destroy the abnormal cells.